-Right now, at this moment, in my very home, I have a 12-year-old son and a 4-year-old daughter.
+Right now, at this moment, in my very home, I have a 12-year-old son and a four-year-old daughter.
 We have three children, and I will admit, there’s a pretty good spread between the oldest and the youngest.
 I won’t go into all the details as to why that happened, but what I will say is that on the low end, our daughter isn’t all that far removed from the toddler age, and on the high end, our son is considered a preteen.

 I will also say this: I’ve noticed some similarities in their behavior.
 Sure, one is a better communicator than the other.
 There’s no doubt about that.
 But both are easily frustrated.
 Both are pretty good at getting offended, and both aren’t remotely afraid to state their opinions, or act like they are the expert in the room, when, in fact, they aren’t.